Let’s talk about content marketing strategy.

 Oftentimes, B2B marketers create content that attempts to appeal to all but fails to connect with anyone.
 If you want to steer clear of this problem, align your content with the results you desire.

-For example, are you looking to attract numerous leads who might not match your ideal customer but could get converted through deals?
+For example, are you looking to attract numerous leads who might not match your ideal tech buyer, but could get converted through deals?
 Or are you more interested in high-quality prospects who are a perfect match?

 There are two popular approaches you might want to consider before developing your content: